 AbstractText: To determine the prevalence of sarcopenia in older men with peripheralarterialdisease (PAD) and to compare to a subset of the group to age, race, sex, and body mass index (BMI)-matched non-PAD control counterparts...
 Keyword: PeripheralArterialDisease.
 Keyword: Rehabilitation.
 Keyword: Sarcopenia.

-Anti-Obesity and Weight Loss (11), Cardiovascular Diseases (9) Obesity (4), Peripheral Arterial Disease (2), Cardiovascular Diseases (1), more mentions
+Cardiovascular Diseases (14), Anti-Obesity and Weight Loss (1) Sarcopenia (10), Peripheral Arterial Disease (3), more mentions

 Cardiovascular Diseases (10) Peripheral Arterial Disease (2), more mentions

-2017 ESC Guidelines on the Diagnosis and Treatment of PeripheralArterialDiseases, in collaboration with the European Society for Vascular Surgery (ESVS): Document covering ...
-Stroke Organization (ESO)The Task Force for the Diagnosis and Treatment of PeripheralArterialDiseases of the European Society of Cardiology (ESC) and of ...
+Questions and answers on diagnosis and management of patients with PeripheralArterialDiseases: a companion document of the 2017 ESC Guidelines for the Diagnosis and Treatment of PeripheralArterialDiseases, in collaboration with the European Society for Vascular Surgery (ESVS ...
+ESO)The Task Force for the Diagnosis and Treatment of PeripheralArterialDiseases of the European Society of Cardiology (ESC) and of ...

 Cardiovascular Diseases (2) Peripheral Arterial Disease (6), more mentions